Your dimension is not listed?

 Treating HSS PM M4 HC at sub-zero temperatures can increase the wear resistance, dimensional stability, enhance toughness and relieve stress.
 Considering temperature, time and applications, with their needed properties, can prevent unwanted outcomes like cracking, excessive brittlement, reintroducing stresses or even risking tool life.

-Electrical Discharge Machining (EDM) for HSS PM M4 HC
+HSS PM M4 HC PROCESSING

 As a non contact, thermal energy based machining process it can be used for hard materials like the PM M4 HC.
 Electrodes, surface finish and heat affected zones should be considered before EDM is used for this material grade.
 Heat affected zones might need further heat treatment after EDM to align the microstructure in the workpiece and EDM may leave a rougher surface with a recast layer which can be removed by stoning and polishing.